-The vile vendor: questions
+The vile vendor: Questions

 Students use a vending machine to get a vile-flavoured drink such as cabbage, smelly sock or rusty nail.
 The machine serves a can of drink randomly from four slots.
 Students work out the likelihood of getting each flavour.
 They then choose a matching probability word: impossible, unlikely, equal, likely or certain.
 Students then move on to filling the slots with drink flavours to match the given likelihood statements.